Jesse Tafero: Murders, trial, and execution

 On the morning of February 20, 1976, Black and Irwin approached a car parked at a rest stop for a routine check.
 Tafero, his wife Sonia "Sunny" Jacobs, their two children (ages 9 years and 10 months) and Walter Rhodes were found asleep inside.
-Tafero had previously been in prison and was on probation.
 Black saw a gun lying on the floor inside the car.
-He woke the occupants and had first asked Rhodes then Tafero to come out of the car.
+He woke the occupants and first asked Rhodes then Tafero to come out of the car.

 According to Rhodes, Tafero then shot both Black and Irwin with the gun (which was legally registered to Jacobs who bought guns on behalf of Tafero – he couldn't legally obtain a license because of his record) and led the others into the police car to flee the scene.
 According to Tafero, Rhodes shot the officers and handed the gun to him so that Rhodes could drive.
+Forensic evidence also indicated that a taser, which Jacobs had purchased months earlier, had been fired before the murders took place.
+The state argued that Sunny fired the taser, then the gun at Black, then Jesse grabbed the gun from and fired at both of them.

-They later disposed of the police car and kidnapped a man and stole his car.
+The trio later disposed of the police car and kidnapped a man and stole his car.
 All three were arrested after being caught in a roadblock.
 When they were arrested, the gun was found in Tafero's waistband.
-This account, however, was later contradicted by Rhodes; there was subsequently enough evidence to support reasonable doubt regarding Tafero's conviction.

 Gunpowder tests found residue on Rhodes consistent with "having discharged a weapon", residue on Tafero consistent with "handling an unclean or recently discharged weapon, or possibly discharging a weapon", as well as residue on Jacobs and her son consistent with "having handled an unclean or recently discharged weapon".

-Prior to his conviction for murder, Tafero had been convicted of attempted robbery and "crimes against nature" when he was 20 years old.

 Rhodes entered into a plea agreement for a reduced sentence of second degree murder in exchange for his testimony against Tafero and Jacobs.
-At their trial, he testified that Jacobs fired first from the back seat, then Tafero took the gun from her and shot the two officers.
-Rhodes later recanted his testimony on three occasions, in 1977, 1979 and 1982, stating that he shot the policemen, but ultimately reverted to his original testimony.
+At their trial, he testified that Jacobs had fired first from the back seat, then Tafero took the gun from her and shot the two officers.
+Rhodes later recanted his testimony on three occasions, in 1977, 1979, and 1982, stating that he shot the policemen.
+However, he ultimately reverted to his original testimony.
+A trucker who witnessed the murders testified that he believed the initial shots had come from the back seat, where Jacobs had been sitting.